-- Submission of a paper that has been published, or has been submitted for publication, in a journal or book in English or any other language is not allowed.
-If there are published/submitted articles written by contributors to this issue on a related subject, they should be sent alongside the new article for review.
+- Submission of a paper that has been published or submitted for publication in a journal or a book in English or any other language is not allowed.
+Published/submitted articles written by contributors to this issue on a related subject should be sent along with the new article for review.

-- Any information that would identify the author/contributor should be excluded from the body of the text.
-Citations to the author’s published work should be made in the third person (e.g.,“In earlier work, Johnson (2015) investigated that…), not in the first person (e.g., “In earlier work, I investigated that…).
+- Any information that would identify the authors/contributors should be excluded from the body of the text.
+Citations of the author’s published work should be made in the third person (e.g.,“In an earlier work, Johnson (2015) investigated that…), not in the first person (e.g., “In an earlier work, I investigated that…).

 Submission of manuscripts

-Please access submission page and follow the instructions.
-Before submitting your paper, you will need to provide some personal information.
+Please access the submission page and follow the instructions.
+Before submitting your paper, you will need to provide personal information.

 you must fill in the following information